 Cheap copycat bulbs of unknown brands can emit dangerous UV radiation, for example, a too high level, the wrong wave length, or the wrong type.
 Tortoises need UVA and UVB, but not UVC which is harmful to them.

 It's best to buy UL listed and prewired reptile lighting and heating products.
 Any DIY electrical wiring can be a fire hazard.
-Unless, you are an electrician and know what you are doing. :O)
+Unless you know what you are doing. :0)

 2.)
 Follow manufacturer's instructions

 Always attach lighting and heating devices securely and according to the manufacturer's directions.
-Improperly installed tortoise enclosure fixtures that have become loose and fallen off have caused house fires.
+Improperly installed tortoise enclosure fixtures can become loose and fall off causing a fire.
+House and garage fires have started this way.

 Also, do check the minimum installation height for your specific UVB lamp and the recommended Ferguson UVB zone (see UV meters page) for your species.